Bilateral/Consolidation Patterns Gold Trading

 Consolidation Pattern

 However, this trading chart pattern can not go on forever & just like in a tug of war one side will eventually win, looking at the chart below see how the consolidation eventually had a breakout & moved in one direction.
-Now how do we as traders ensure that we are on the side that is winning?
+Now how do we as traders ensure that we are on the side that's winning?

 Breakout Downwards Sell Trade Signal after a Consolidation Pattern